Working With a Project

 To create a new project, do the following:

-1. Select File | New project or click the button on the control panel.
-As a result, the window for creating a new project will open.
+1. Navigate to File | New project or click the button on the control panel.
+The window for creating a new project opens.

-Window for creating a new project{width=80%}
+Window for Creating a New Project{width=80%}

-You can also use Ctrl + N to create a new project.
+You can also use Ctrl + N hot key.

 1. Click Create.